 The Pennsylvania Department of Labor and Industry requires all employed minors (under age 18) to be covered by an employment certificate.
+Under law, the principal issues a work permit but can revoke it if the student fails to meet certain grade requirements.
 These certificates are issued at the high school office.
-A parent must apply for the application and present proof of student's birth date.
+A parent must apply for the application and present proof of the student's birth date.
 It is illegal to work before receiving the employment certificate from the school.

-Appendix A - 2020-21 School Calendar
+Appendix A - 2021-22 School Calendar

-UPPER DAUPHIN AREA SCHOOL DISTRICT 2020-2021 (Approved January 15, 2020)
+UPPER DAUPHIN AREA SCHOOL DISTRICT 2021-2022 CALENDAR